dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/configuration.md

 This guidance applies to client-side project configuration in a Blazor Web App or a standalone Blazor WebAssembly app.

-In Blazor Web Apps:
+Default behavior in Blazor Web Apps:

 * For server-side configuration:
   * See <xref:fundamentals/configuration/index> for guidance.
-  * Only configuration in the project's root app settings files are loaded by default.
+  * Only configuration in the project's root app settings files is loaded.
   * The remainder of this article only applies to client-side configuration in the `.Client` project.
-* For client-side configuration (`.Client` project), configuration is loaded from the following app settings files by default:
+* For client-side configuration (`.Client` project), configuration is loaded from the following app settings files:
   * `wwwroot/appsettings.json`.
   * `wwwroot/appsettings.{ENVIRONMENT}.json`, where the `{ENVIRONMENT}` placeholder is the app's [runtime environment](xref:fundamentals/environments).

-In standalone Blazor WebAssembly apps, configuration is loaded from the following app settings files by default:
+In standalone Blazor WebAssembly apps, configuration is loaded from the following app settings files:

 * `wwwroot/appsettings.json`.
 * `wwwroot/appsettings.{ENVIRONMENT}.json`, where the `{ENVIRONMENT}` placeholder is the app's [runtime environment](xref:fundamentals/environments).